ADVERTISEMENT

 When you create a note, give it a tag—a keyword attached to it, so you’ll later be able to access it (and any other notes with that tag) in one click.
 For example, you could tag notes related to the John Evans family with the Evans surname.
 Other tags you could use are record type (census, obituary, baptism), place, type of note (to-do, record, photo, interview), or a project it’s for (book, album).
 You can have thousands of tags, so don’t worry about being frugal with them.

-To tag a note you previously created, select the note, then find the small “price tag” icon at the top of the page.
+To tag a note you previously created, select the note, click the three dots icon, then Edit Tags.
 There, you can see tags already on the note or more tags.
 A single note can have multiple tags.
 For example, a photograph of my great-grandmother is tagged as follows: Photo, Nikolowski, Germany.
 (See more on tags in step 5.)

 Step 3: Clip Web Notes